 People have asked me before what there is to do or advised against my going there.
 They might never have been and just guide themselves by what they see on TV.
-Remember, a place is almost never as dangerous/boring as what they say.
+Remember, a place is seldom as dangerous/boring as what they say.
 If that were the case, many people would have stopped going a long time ago.
-Truth is it’s quite the opposite.
+Truth is, it’s quite the opposite.
 Once you visit the city, you will fall in love with it.

 Some Places I Recommend Checking Out

 The Zocalo has been a gathering place for locals since Aztec times.
-It also hosts many important events like parades, the Grito de la Independencia, religious events and is the main venue for both national celebration and national protest.
+It also hosts many important events like parades, the Grito de la Independencia, religious events and is the main venue for both national celebrations and protests.
 If you are a history/culture buff and you love people watching, then you won’t want to miss out.
-Regardless of that, I believe this is a must see in this city.
+Regardless of that, I believe this is a must-see in this city.

 Chapultepec Castle.
 This is the only castle in Latin America.
-It’s located on top of a hill right in the middle of Bosque de Chapultepec (Chapultepec Forest).
-It hosts a museum with various artifacts from Mexican history, beautiful gardens and an observation deck with a magnificent view of the city.
+It’s located on top of a hill right in the middle of Bosque de Chapultepec (Chapultepec Park).
+It houses a museum with various artifacts from Mexican history, beautiful gardens, and an observation deck with a magnificent view of the city.

 Where to Stay

 As to lodging, I highly recommend Stanza Hotel.
-It is reasonably priced and includes amenities such as: a restaurant, 3 bars/lounges, a fitness center, a business center, a conference center, free Wi-Fi, cable TV, self parking and room service.
-Rooms are clean and comfortable.
+It is reasonably priced and includes amenities such as a restaurant, 3 bars/lounges, a fitness center, a business center, a conference center, free Wi-Fi, cable TV, self-parking and room service.
+The rooms are clean and comfortable.
 Breakfast is not included but can be added for a surcharge.